romain-lopez/scVI-reproducibility/README.md

 Original files genes.tsv, barcodes.tsv, matrix.mtx and clusters.csv can be downloaded here https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/neuron_9k
 molecule_qc.txt was extracted from the original file http://cf.10xgenomics.com/samples/cell-exp/2.1.0/neuron_9k/neuron_9k_molecule_info.h5 using the additional python script additional/molecule_info.py (credit David Detomaso)

+## System requirements
++ Python 2.7.12 (version tested) or compatible
++ Tensorflow 1.3.0 (version tested) or compatible

+## Installation guide
++ Clone the github repository, install the dependencies and call functions from the modules scVI
++ Install time (< 10 min)

+## Demo
++ simply follow the given notebook
++ output should match the paper
++ run time should be less than 10 min on any hardware (including CPU, CORTEX is a small dataset)

+## Instructions
++ Follow the analysis notebooks